-The planned project components for the GSS capacity are presented in the Table 3.2 and a typical substation layout is presented in Figure 3.4.
+The key project components which have been planned in the project are presented in the Table 3.2 and the typical substation layout is presented in Figure 3.5.

-Table 3.2 Project Components in the 132/33 KV Substation at Chakulia
+Table 3.2 Project Components in the 132/33 KV Substation at Kolebira

 Sl.
-No Component Description 1.
-Transformer 2 nos 50 MVA Oil Cooled Transformer (1 nos of transformer bays would be for future expansion) 2a.
-Bays (incoming) 6 nos of 132 KV line bays (3 nos for future Expansion) 2b.
-Bays (outgoing) 6 Nos of 33 KV line bays (3 nos for future Expansion) 3 Transformer Oil Would be as per the Regulation of Polychlorinated Biphenyls Order, 2016 Associated Infrastructure 4 Control Room One number with control panel 5 Residential Quarters 8 nos of 1 bedroom flats- Type III 8 nos of 2 bedroom flat-Type II 1 three room Type I accommodation 6 Pump House 2 nos of submersible pump (1 working and 1 standby)
+No Component Description A. Core Infrastructure 1.
+Transformer 3 nos 50 MVA Oil Cooled Transformer (1 nos of transformer bays would be for future expansion) 2a.
+Bays (incoming) 11 nos of 132 kV bays (4 nos for future expansion) 2b.
+Bays (outgoing) 15 Nos of 33 kV bays (4 nos for future expansion) 3 Transformer Oil Would be as per the Regulation of Polychlorinated Biphenyls Order, 2016 B. Associated Infrastructure 4 Control Room One number with control panel 5 Residential Quarters 8 nos of 1 bedroom flat, Type III 8 nos of 2 bedroom flats, Type II 1 four room bungalow, Type I 6 Pump House 1 nos of submersible pump